 - Savory Herb Pecans - Add in one tablespoon of dried savory spices.
 I recommend a combo of thyme and rosemary.
 Create a savory version that is perfect for snacking or serving over a salad.

-My favorite Shaved Brussels Sprouts Salad recipe is top with these sweet and salty maple roasted pecans.
+My favorite Brussels sprouts slaw recipe is topped with these sweet and salty maple roasted pecans.

 Storage and Make-Ahead Instructions